Hazel (TV series): Production notes

 In the pilot episode of the show, the part of George Baxter was played by Edward Andrews.
-Test audiences were not comfortable with Andrews playing the role, so when the series was green-lighted it was recast with DeFore.
+Test audiences were not comfortable with Andrews playing the role, so when the series was green-lighted, it was recast with DeFore.
+Regarding the replacement of Andrews, William Dozier observed that after the pilot was filmed, "everybody realized that Eddie Andrews was somehow not the right foil for Hazel."